bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 - Rule-template lowering is shared with code generation and records referenced `@arg` names.
-- A semantic value-signature lookup API returns compiled `Type`, `TypeVar`, and constraint data.
+- A semantic value-signature lookup API returns compiled `Type`, `TypeVar`, and constraint data, and serves as the read-only compiled-symbol oracle for parity tests.
-- Focused tests begin checking name-resolution parity for representative template heads.
+- Focused tests compare rule-inference name resolution with direct value-signature lookup for representative Prelude names, symbolic operators, explicit imports, qualified names, constructors, and missing globals.
 - Rule-call inference lowers a binding call template into a synthetic Haskell function declaration, runs the existing `TypeChecker` declaration inference path in a compiled import context, and reads generalized semantic `Type`